 Donna also keeps busy by doing photography and wedding films.

-Donna adores being a mom to her young daughter, two kitties, and her bulldog and black Lab.
+Donna adores being a mom to her young daughters, two kitties, and her bulldog and black Lab.

 Caria Bolton started at Strathroy Animal Clinic as a coop student in 2018 and has been working as a kennel student since then.
 She graduated from Strathroy District Collegiate Institute in 2019 and is currently studying biological sciences at the University of Guelph.